Both personal branding and personal SEO are critical pieces for successful executive job search in the digital age . . . and they go hand in hand.

 Go beyond personal SEO when writing your content.
 Be authentic.

 Don’t forget that executive recruiters and hiring decision makers at your target companies want to get a feel for what you’re like to work with and how you will fit their corporate culture.
+Culture fit is very important to them.

 Never underestimate the power of personal or softer touchpoints in your personal marketing content to generate chemistry, and make the content a much more interesting read.